Symbionese Liberation Army: Police shootout

+1975

 Return to the Bay Area

 Emily and William Harris, a married couple who were founding members, remained at large as fugitives with Hearst.
 Claiming to lead the SLA, they later picked up a few more members and committed more crimes, including the 1975 armed robbery of a bank in Carmichael, California, in which a customer was killed.

-Most were apprehended in 1975 and brought to trial; most accepted plea deals and served several years in prison.
-As of 2017, all but one of the surviving SLA members have been released from prison.
-Joe Remiro remains incarcerated.
-Little said that Soltysik, Perry, and DeFreeze were the ones who shot Foster and Blackburn.
-They died in the 1974 shootout in Los Angeles.
+Most of the small group were apprehended in 1975 and brought to trial; most accepted plea deals and served several years in prison.

 Initially the Harrises and Hearst stayed in the Bay area.
 By early the next year, Bill and Emily Harris were leaders.
-They had taken refuge with Hearst for a period on the East Coast, where they were aided by former radical Wendy Yoshimura.
-The four returned to the Bay area and recruited siblings Steve and Kathleen Soliah, Kathleen's boyfriend James Kilgore, and Michael Bortin.
+They had taken refuge with Hearst for a period on the East Coast, where they were aided by former radical Wendy Yoshimura from San Francisco.

+After the four returned to the Bay area, the SLA members recruited activists and siblings Steve and Kathleen Soliah, Kathleen's boyfriend James Kilgore, and Michael Bortin.
 Except for Yoshimura, who was Japanese American and born at the internment camp where her parents were held during World War II, all the new members were white.

 Crocker Bank robbery

 On April 21, 1975, the SLA members conducted an armed robbery of the Crocker National Bank branch in Carmichael, California, in the Sacramento area.
 During the robbery, Emily Harris discharged her shotgun and accidentally shot and killed customer Myrna Lee Opsahl, a 42-year-old mother of four children.
 Five SLA members were ultimately charged in this murder and robbery.

-Four pleaded guilty to reduced charges in early 2002.
+After being apprehended following years as fugitives, four of them pleaded guilty to reduced charges in early 2002.

 Hearst capture, trial and conviction

 After a long and highly publicized search, Hearst was captured on September 18, 1975, along with the Harrises, Steven Soliah, and Yoshimura; they had been found in San Francisco safe houses.
 In Hearst's arrest affidavit, she claimed that SLA members had used LSD to drug her and had forced her to take part in the bank raid.

 She was convicted of the Hibernia Bank robbery and sentenced to seven years in prison.
 After she had been in prison for 21 months, US President Jimmy Carter commuted the sentence to time served.
 She was pardoned by President Bill Clinton.
 The Harrises were convicted for their part in the Hearst kidnapping and spent eight years in prison.
 Police allegedly consulted psychics in searching for Hearst.